yasserelhor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. love_exponent_breath: this script displays the result of BREATH to the power LOVE

-11. -binary_to_decimal:this script convertes a number from base 2 to base 10.
+11. -binary_to_decimal:this script convertes a number from base 2 to base 10

+12. Combination: this script prints all possible combinations of two letters, except oo.